alosaur/alosaur-lite/README.md

 # [WIP] Alosaur-lite

-Lightweight version of Alosaur (4.6kb, one file) without dependencies.
+Lightweight version of Alosaur (2.3kb, gzip, one file) without dependencies.
 Specially designed to work with deno deploy.

 TODO: